Aniket622/Breast-Cancer-Prediction/README.md

 ---

 ## 🏆 Best Performing Model
-The best-performing model is selected based on **accuracy and balanced precision–recall performance**, as shown in the notebook.
+The best-performing model (KNN) is selected based on **accuracy and balanced precision–recall performance**, as shown in the notebook.

 ---